-- All frequently touched surfaces (e.g., playground equipment, door handles, sink handles, drinking fountains, transport vehicles) and shared objects (e.g., toys, games, art supplies) will be cleaned between multiple student uses, even in the same cohort. - Staff who interact with multiple stable cohorts must wash/sanitize their hands between interactions with different stable cohorts. - Shared objects will be limited as much as possible and cleaned between uses. - There will be an increase in hand hygiene practices with scheduled times throughout the day for students to wash with soap and water or utilize hand sanitizer. - Hands must be washed with soap and water before meals and after the bathroom, but hand sanitizer can be used at all other times.
+- All frequently touched surfaces (e.g., playground equipment, door handles, sink handles, transport vehicles) and shared objects (e.g., toys, games, art supplies) will be cleaned between multiple student uses, even in the same cohort. - Drinking fountains are covered and students will provide their own refillable water bottle and/or water will be provided for them. - Staff who interact with multiple stable cohorts must wash/sanitize their hands between interactions with different stable cohorts. - Shared objects will be limited as much as possible and cleaned between uses. - We have an increase in hand hygiene practices with scheduled times throughout the day for students to wash with soap and water or utilize hand sanitizer.